RSAlperen/Documents/MQTT/3 - Client, Broker and Connection Establishment.md

 The clean session flag tells the broker whether the client wants to establish a persistent session or not.
 In a persistent session (CleanSession = false), the broker stores all subscriptions for the client and all missed messages for the client that subscribed with a Quality of Service (QoS) level 1 or 2.
 If the session is not persistent (CleanSession = true), the broker does not store anything for the client and purges all information from any previous persistent session.

 ### **Username/Password**
 MQTT can send a **user name and password for client authentication and authorization.** However, if this information isn’t encrypted or hashed (either by implementation or TLS), the password is sent in plain text.
 We highly recommend the use of user names and passwords together with a secure transport.
-Brokers like HiveMQ can authenticate clients with an SSL certificate, so no username and password is needed.

 ### **Will Message**
 The last will message is part of the Last Will and Testament (LWT) feature of MQTT. **This message notifies other clients when a client disconnects ungracefully.** When a client connects, it can provide the broker with a last will in the form of an MQTT message and topic within the CONNECT message.
 If the client disconnects ungracefully, the broker sends the LWT message on behalf of the client.